All Episodes

 But since the left is getting all these weird, oddball rulings and laws from these judges, they love it.

-And they're looking anywhere they think they can find it in the Constitution for justification for what they're doing, and bam.
+And they're looking anywhere they think they can find it in the Constitution for justification for what they're doing.

-Somebody has told this poor little guy, zero in on a Ninth Amendment.
+And bam, somebody has told this poor little guy, zero in on the Ninth Amendment.

-Some professor somewhere, some bus, or some active somewhere has steered him to the Ninth Amendment as a justification for what's he what he believes.
+Some professor somewhere, some bus, or some activist somewhere has steered him to the Ninth Amendment as a justification for what he believes.

 And it's been totally misrepresented to him.